There’s more to SNAP than grocery money.

 Make your SNAP benefits go further with discounts, additional food assistance, and more programs that can help you save.

-SNAP participation can qualify and even automatically enroll you for some of these programs, but others may need an additional application.
+SNAP participation can help qualify and even automatically enroll you for some of these programs, but others may need an additional application.
 It can be helpful to apply to these programs right after you’re approved for SNAP, when you will likely already have the paperwork you need on hand.

 Extra Money for Fruits and Vegetables